-Even before the tears dry following the death of retired strongman Daniel Torotich arap Moi, a cold war that has been simmering under the surface for years has erupted in the family, pitting six children against the departed head of state’s favourite son Gideon Moi.
+Moi’s Family Wrangle; Even before the tears dry following the death of retired strongman Daniel Torotich Arap Moi, a cold war that has been simmering under the surface for years has erupted in the family, pitting six children against the departed head of state’s favorite son Gideon Moi.

-A family member who spoke to Weekly Citizen in confidence claimed that Jonathan had been kept in the dark over the sharing of the multi-billions property and all they hear is that a trust has been established to take care and run shares of the Jonathan family.
+A family member who spoke to NAIROBIminiBLOGGERS in confidence claimed that Jonathan had been kept in the dark over the sharing of the multi-billions property and all they hear is that a trust has been established to take care and run shares of the Jonathan family.

 The bone of contention being the fact that the will left behind by their father saw some family members claim that Gideon took advantage of his closeness to their ailing father to influence him to his favour and outsmart the rest of the family in the distribution of the massive wealth.